Getting the Garden Ready for Winter

 Leaves and Acorn

 You can also start preparing the soil for an early spring seeding.
-By turning over the garden with organic matter such as leaves, compost, manure, and grass clippings, you will have a good start of some great soil.
+By turning over the garden with organic matter such as leaves, compost, manure, and grass clippings, you will have a good start to some great soil.

-One thing to take into consideration when it comes to getting the garden ready for winter is to not forget to take care of any trees you have on the property.
-If you live in a rural area you might want to protect the trunks of young trees so rabbits and other critters don’t use them for food.
+If you live in a rural area, you might want to protect the trunks of young trees so rabbits and other critters don’t use them for food.
 Also, remove any tall grass or weeds from the base of the tree to prevent rodents from nesting in the area.

 Do you love seeing daffodils and other plants come up in the spring?
 Now is the time to plant those bulbs.
 Garden centers and nurseries should have a lot of different varieties available at this time of the year.

 This is the best time for getting your composter filled up with dead plant debris and leaves.
-Rather than being a nuisance, leaves make great mulch or better yet, add them to the composter.
+Rather than being a nuisance, leaves make great mulch, or better yet, add them to the composter.
 They require very little effort and make a great soil conditioner.

 Snow Blower